 Political parties in India have a vast network of members responsible for mobilizing public support for the party.
 Anyone who shares the party’s ideology can become a party member.

-The membership structure of the party is hierarchical, and the members are divided into different categories based on their level of involvement in the party.
+The party’s membership structure is hierarchical, and members are divided into different categories based on their level of involvement.

 The ordinary members are at the bottom of the hierarchy, followed by the primary members, active workers, and office bearers.